GERD: Esophageal Erosion and Ulcers

 How is surgery used to treat it?

-Surgery for GERD can cause problems with swallowing, burping, and extra gas.
+Procedures for GERD can cause problems with swallowing, burping, and extra gas.
 You may need other procedures to fix these problems.